Sachibondu Hospital, Zambia

 Nepalese Meal at Kathmandu Gurkha Restaurant, Clay Cross

-Forty members and their friends attended a delicious buffet meal on 2 May 2017 to raise funds for a school in Nepal.
+Forty members and their friends attended a delicious buffet meal to raise funds for a school in Nepal.
 Steve Kenyon visits regularly with students from his Sheffield school and was able to update us on developments.
-The next project is to build a toilet block for the women and girls.
+A toilet block for the women and girls has been built and a water sanitation unit is to be installed using our £500 donation.

 President Jean presented cheques to representatives from several of our projects and charities.
-Present were the Mayor of Chesterfield Cllr Steve Brunt, Mayoress Jill Brunt, Richard Street, MBE, from Chernobyl Children’s Lifeline, Karen from Fairplay, Chair of NE Derbyshire District Council Cllr Stephen Peters & Steve Kenyon representing the Peace Garden school in Nepal.
+Present were the Mayor of Chesterfield Cllr Maureen Davenport, Mayoress Liz Archer.

-Other charities we support include Derbyshire Young Carers, The Snowdrop Project, the Sick Children’s Trust & Derbyshire Women’s Aid.
+Other charities we support include Derbyshire Young Carers, The Snowdrop Project, the Sick Children’s Trust & Derbyshire Elm foundation.
 We also collect jewellery and other unwanted items for WaterAid.

 In June, Lara Bundock, founder and director of Snowdrop Project gave members a powerful talk on the mission, values and work of the organisation which is based in Sheffield.